16 Signs You’re More Selfish Than You Think

 Unsplash

 Maybe a coworker needs help with a project, or your partner asks you to run an errand.
 Your first instinct is to balk instead of thinking, “How can I make their day a bit easier?”
-Occasional minor inconveniences are part of relationships, but if you have a visceral aversion to helping others, even with small things, it signals a lack of consideration for their needs.
+Occasional minor inconveniences are part of relationships, but if you have a visceral aversion to helping other people, even with small things, it indicates a lack of consideration for their needs.

 3. You’re a terrible listener.